Dynamical Landauer Principle: Quantifying Information Transmission by Thermodynamics: Introduction

-What we seek are certain thermodynamic conditions for a given channel to fulfill so that its ability to transmit classical information can be guaranteed.
-Such a relation can give us a quantitative connection between communication and thermodynamics, linking two seemingly distinct fields together.
+In this work, we provide a thermodynamic quantification, in terms of energies, of classical communication tasks (Fig.~\ref{Fig:Question}).
+Foundationally, such a link can not only provide new insights to identify the roles of thermodynamics in information transmission and vice versa, but also address the dynamical counterpart of Landauer's finding.
+From the practical aspects, our results can potentially shed new light on developing quantum science and technologies (see, e.g., Ref.~\cite{Auffeves2022}).

-Notably, this question is very different from asking for the thermodynamic cost of {\em executing a channel}.
+Notably, our results differ from characterising the thermodynamic cost of {\em executing quantum dynamics}.
 We use two conceptual observations to illustrate the difference.
-First, according to Landauer's principle for information erasure~\cite{Landauer1961,Bennett2003,delRio2011,Taranto2021,Reeb2014,Janzing2000,Sagawa2009,Maruyama2009,Anders2010, Hilt2011,Tajima2013}, the state preparation channel of a pre-defined pure state requires a high energy cost to realize for a maximally mixed input.
-However, this channel totally destroys the information possessed by the input state and consequently has zero ability to transmit information.
+First, according to Landauer's principle for information erasure~\cite{Landauer1961,Bennett2003,delRio2011,Taranto2021,Reeb2014,Janzing2000,Sagawa2009,Maruyama2009,Anders2010, Hilt2011,Tajima2013}, we need a high energy cost to realise the dynamics preparing a fixed pure state (i.e., a so-called state-preparation channel of some pure state) with a maximally mixed input.
+However, this dynamics totally destroys the information possessed by the input state and consequently has zero ability to transmit information.
 Hence, despite having a high energy cost, this energy is not consumed for information transmission.
-This observation suggests that the thermodynamic criterion behind transmitting information is physically different from the effects of Landauer's principle.
-The second observation is to examine the role of the identity channel.
-As reported in Ref.~\cite{Faist2015} (see also Refs.~\cite{Faist2018,Chiribella2021}), the work cost to execute a channel is related to the amount of logically discarded information.
-Hence, the identity channel is free and zero-cost to apply in this context.
-On the other hand, however, the identity channel gives the best quality of communication and is the most valuable resource in any nontrivial communication task.
-Hence, there should be a thermodynamic trade-off behind communication via a channel, which is conceptually different from the energy cost of a quantum process~\cite{Faist2015,Faist2018,Chiribella2021}.
+This observation suggests that the physics behind the thermodynamic quantification of transmitting information is different from the effects of Landauer's principle.
+The second observation is to examine the role of the identity map.
+As reported in Ref.~\cite{Faist2015} (see also Refs.~\cite{Faist2018,Chiribella2021}), the work cost to execute a dynamics is related to the amount of logically discarded information.
+Hence, the identity map is free and zero-cost to apply in this context.
+On the other hand, however, the identity map gives the best communication performance and is the most valuable resource in any nontrivial communication task.
+Hence, the physics behind the thermodynamic quantification of information transmission conceptually differs from the energy cost of a quantum process~\CYnewtwo{\cite{Faist2015,Faist2018,Chiribella2021,Chiribella2022}}.